roomate/MVA-Projects/Kernel_Methods/README.md

 - 100%:
 <img src="img/noise_1.PNG" alt="drawing" width="400"/>
 <img src="img/denoise_1.PNG" alt="drawing" width="400"/>
+Once the method is set up, the whole method rely on hyperparameter's tuning.
 From what I could experiment, when the level of noise is low, a small regularization parameter and decoder's variance is better.
-On the opposite, a large regularization parameter and decoder's variance is more suited when there is a large amount of noise in the data.
+On the opposite, a large regularization parameter and decoder's variance is more suited when there is a large amount of noise in the data

 There is certainly better parameters to set for the denoiser.
 Given my limited computing resources, I do not have the time to try a large spectrum of value, but if you find some that gives pretty good results,